On the Impact of Hard Adversarial Instances on Overfitting in Adversarial Training: Hard Instances Lead to Overfitting

-In Appendix~\ref{sec:app_exp_subset}, we perform additional and comprehensive experiments, evidencing that our conclusions hold for different datasets and values of $\epsilon$, and for an adversarial budget based on the $l_2$ norm.
-We show that more severe adversarial overfitting happens when the size of the adversarial budget $\epsilon$ increases.
-Furthermore, we experiment with training models using increasingly many training instances, start with the easiest ones.
-Our results in Figure~\ref{fig:easy_compare} show that the models can benefit from using more data, but only using early stopping as done in~\cite{rice2020overfitting}.
-This indicates that the hard instances can still benefit adversarial training, but need to be utilized in an adaptive manner.
+In Appendix~\ref{sec:app_exp_subset}, we perform additional and comprehensive experiments, evidencing that our conclusions hold for various difficulty metrics, datasets and values of $\epsilon$, and for an adversarial budget based on the $l_2$ norm.
+Specifically, we show that more severe adversarial overfitting happens when the size of the adversarial budget $\epsilon$ increases.
+That is to say, in term of model generalization, fitting hard training instances is more harmful when we are training against stronger perturbations.